 You can also add other command line parameters to control the way the uninstall is done.
 For more information, check this article from Microsoft: Msiexec (command-line options).

-5. Uninstall Windows 8 Apps & Desktop Applications from the Start screen
+5. Uninstall Windows 8.1 Apps and Desktop Programs from the Start Screen

-Unfortunately there is only one way to do it.
-Right click or press and hold on their tile, to bring up the contextual menu on the bottom.
+One way is to right click or press and hold on their tile, to bring up the contextual menu on the bottom.
 Then, press Uninstall.
 The app is then removed in a few seconds without other prompts and confirmations.
 If an app no longer has a tile on the Start screen, simply search for it, right click or press and hold on the appropriate search result and then press Uninstall.

 You can do the same with desktop applications.
-However, you are taken to the Programs and Features window in Control Panel, from where you can run the uninstall.
+However, you are taken to the Programs and Features window in Control Panel, from which you can start the uninstall.

 There are programs that can be used to cleanup other programs.
 Some even remove leftovers from the uninstall process, both files and registry entries.